vqpy/vqpy/examples/README.md

 You can follow the instructions [here](../README.md#installation) to prepare your environment for VQPy.

 You can download videos with the links in the above example list to prepare data for the examples.
-Note that the Fall Detection example requires downloading pre-trained models, and you can follow the instructions [here](fall_detection/README.md) instead.
+Note that the Fall Detection example requires downloading pre-trained models; to run the Fall Detection example, you can follow the instructions [here](fall_detection/README.md) instead.

 Then run the script with arguments: